SivaKumarPalanirajan/Customer_Churn_Analysis_And_Prediction/README.md

 &emsp;So most revenue was from the customers who stayed followed by customers who churned.<br />

 &emsp;The highest number of Customers who Stayed from the Los Angeles (197) and the lowest was from El Sobrante (3)<br />
-&emsp;The highest number of Customers who Churned from the San Diego (185) and the lowest was from El Sobrante, Edwards, Dunlap, Dixon, Cutler, Cool, Echo Lake, Browns Valley (1)<br />
+&emsp;The highest number of Customers who Churned from the San Diego (185) and the lowest was from El Sobrante, Edwards, Dunlap, Dixon, Cutler, Cool, Echo Lake, Browns &emsp;Valley (1)<br />
 &emsp;The highest number of Customers who Joined from the Los Angeles (18) and the lowest was from El Nido, El Dorado Hills, Crows Landing, Colusa (1).<br />
 &emsp;So Customers from Los Angeles were the most probable to stay and also to join whereas Customers from San Diego are more likely to churn compared to the other cities.<br />